-All Agency employees are responsible for helping to ensure that the work environment is free from harassment, discrimination and retaliation.
-Employees who are subjected to, or are a witness to, harassment, discrimination, retaliation and/or other inappropriate conduct prohibited by this policy must immediately report such conduct to the Director of Human Resources and Labor Relations (EEO Officer).
-The Director of Human Resources and Labor Relations (EEO Officer) or his/her designee has full responsibility to receive, investigate and resolve complaints involving violations of the policies stated herein, and to take appropriate corrective action.
-If the complaint relates to, or in some way involves, the Director of Human Resources and Labor Relations (EEO Officer), the complaint should be filed with the Chief Executive Officer who may designate another individual to investigate.
+All Agency employees are responsible for helping to ensure that the work environment is free from harassment, discrimination, bullying and retaliation.
+Employees who are subjected to, or are a witness to, harassment, discrimination, retaliation, and/or other inappropriate conduct prohibited by this policy must immediately report such conduct to any of the following individuals: Jeff Stumbo, Chief Human Resources Officer (EEO Officer) (phone number: 619-557-4509, email address: jeff.stumbo@sdmts.com); Brendan Shannon, Director of Human Resources, email: Brendan.shannon@sdmts.com; or department head.

+The Chief Human Resources Officer (EEO Officer) or his/her designee has full responsibility to receive, investigate and resolve complaints involving violations of the policies stated herein, and to take appropriate corrective action.
+If the complaint relates to, or in some way involves, the Chief Human Resources Officer (EEO Officer), the complaint should be filed with the Chief Executive Officer (phone number: 619-557-4513; email address: sharon.cooney@sdmts.com) who may designate another individual to investigate.

-When a supervisor or member of management becomes aware that harassment, discrimination or retaliation might exist, they must report any such misconduct to the Director of Human Resources and Labor Relations (EEO Officer).
+When a supervisor or member of management becomes aware that harassment, discrimination or retaliation might exist, they must report any such misconduct to the Chief Human Resources Officer (EEO Officer).

-Every complaint of harassment, discrimination and/or retaliation that is reported to management or Human Resources will receive a timely response and closure and will be treated with as much confidentiality as possible, consistent with the need to conduct an investigation.
-In response to every complaint concerning conduct prohibited by this conduct, the Agency will conduct a prompt, impartial, fair and thorough investigation.
+Every complaint of harassment, discrimination and/or retaliation that is reported to management or Human Resources will receive a timely response and will be treated with as much confidentiality as possible, consistent with the need to conduct an investigation.
+In response to every complaint concerning conduct prohibited by this conduct, the Agency will conduct a prompt, impartial, fair, and thorough investigation.
 The investigation will be conducted by qualified personnel and will provide all parties due process and reach reasonable conclusions based on the evidence collected.
 Such an investigation typically requires the cooperation of the person making the complaint.
 This may include providing the details of the basis for the complaint orally and/or in writing, as well as any other information the Agency may require to investigate the complaint.
 The investigation will be kept as confidential as reasonably possible, but complete confidentiality cannot be guaranteed.
-Information will be shared on a need-to-know basis.
 All complaints and investigations will be documented and monitored to ensure reasonable progress.
+The Agency requires that all employees to cooperate in all investigations whether as a witness, third party, complainant, or subject of the investigation.
+Failure to cooperate in an internal investigation, obstruction of an investigation (including failure to answer questions truthfully) will result in discipline up to and including termination of employment.

-If the Agency determines, based on the investigation, that misconduct in violation of this policy has occurred, the Agency will take appropriate action designed to remedy any violation of this policy, stop any harassment, discrimination and/or retaliation and/or retaliation and prevent future harassment, discrimination and/or retaliation.
+If the Agency determines, based on the investigation, that misconduct in violation of this policy has occurred, the Agency will take appropriate action designed to remedy any violation of this policy, stop any harassment, discrimination and/or retaliation and prevent future harassment, discrimination and/or retaliation.
 Corrective action may include without limitation, training, counseling, discipline, up to and including termination, and other personnel action.
 Any employee who is found to have violated this policy is subject to disciplinary action up to and including termination of employment.
-To the extent a customer, vendor or other person with whom the Agency does business with engages in conduct in violation of this policy, the Agency will take appropriate corrective action.
-The parties involved will be notified of the outcome of the investigation; however, because of privacy concerns, specific personnel actions taken in response to an investigation may not be shared.
+The complainant and/or victim(s) of alleged mistreatment will be notified of the outcome of the investigation; however, because of privacy concerns, specific corrective actions taken in response to an investigation may not be shared.